-From July 2021, all Business to Consumer (B2C) sellers dispatching goods from a single country will no be required to register for foreign VAT and complete multiple VAT filings in countries where they are selling.
+All Business to Consumer (B2C) sellers dispatching goods from a single country will not be required to register for foreign VAT and complete multiple VAT filings in countries selling.
 Instead, they may complete and file a new One-Stop-Shop (OSS) filing in conjunction with their regular pan-EU sales domestic sales VAT return.

-The seller then sends the VAT due to their home VAT authority, which then passes on the taxes to the relevant countries.
+The seller then sends the VAT due to their home VAT authority, passing the taxes to the relevant countries.
 Non-EU sellers can apply to use the OSS regime and nominate any single EU state to register with.

-The reason for this change is to overcome (and hopefully simplify) the barriers to cross-border online sales and, in particular, to address the administrative challenges that arise doing business across multiple VAT regimes on sale of goods, and issues around low sale imports which have impacted the revenues of EU countries.
+This change is to simplify the barriers to cross-border online sales and, in particular, to address the administrative challenges that arise doing business across multiple VAT regimes on the sale of goods and issues around low sale imports that have impacted the revenues of EU countries.

 1-The VAT One Stop Shop (OSS).

-From 1st July 2021, the Mini One Stop Shop (MOSS) will be extended to all business-to-consumer (B2C) services in the EU Member States where the supplier is not established.
-This new One Stop Shop (OSS) will also apply to all distance sales of goods within the EU.
+From 1st July 2021, the Mini One Stop Shop (MOSS) extended to all business-to-consumer (B2C) services in the EU Member States where the supplier is not established.
+In addition, this new One Stop Shop (OSS) will also apply to all distance sales of goods within the EU.

 Currently, the MOSS covers B2C supplies of broadcasting, telecommunication, and electronically supplied services.
 The scope of the OSS will now include these but, in addition: